torontomulibrary/digital-preservation-public/docs/workflow-access.md

 ## Where are access links stored?

-Currently all access links are being kept in [this Google spreadsheet](https://docs.google.com/spreadsheets/d/11JfvrROao72ReyshcKFBNiWValNlZESvrHHXjFq0TuE/edit#gid=1314361250).
+Currently all access links are being kept in [this Google spreadsheet][REDACTED].
 Search the sheet by reference number to find the link you're looking for.
 If the item isn't there but you know it has been processed, then you will need to make [a new access link](#how-do-i-create-new-access-links).

 ## How do I create new access links?